What makes ADHD?

 Omega-3 ADHD – Fatty Acids

-The omega-3 fatty acids found in fish oil are important in functioning of brain and nerve cells.
+The omega-3 fatty acids found in fish oil are important in the functioning of brain and nerve cells.
 The body itself can not produce omega-3 fatty acids, so people must get them from food, supplements and vitamins.
 It is particularly important for individuals with ADHD, who may have low nutritional levels.

 Protein used to treat ADHD.